MethodsAndPractices/vsteam/.docs/Add-VSTeamField.md

 ```

 ### -NotQueryable
-If specified the field cannot be the basis of a query.
+If specified, the field cannot be the basis of a query.

 ```yaml
 Type: SwitchParameter